Course Content and Outcome Guide for VT 280C

 - Special Fee:

-Course DescriptionDevelops career objectives by linking their PCC course work with off-campus learning experiences in business, industry, and/or the public sector.
+Course DescriptionProvides an opportunity to work in a veterinary hospital or clinic.
 Focuses on office/receptionist skills, animal nursing and restraint laboratory procedures, pharmacology, radiography, surgical preparation and assistance and anesthesiology.
 Students may request to attend a special clinic, such as the Oregon Regional Primate Center, Oregon Health Science University, The College of Veterinary Medicine at Oregon State University, or a large animal or equine practice.
 Department permission required.

 Addendum to Course Description